ThinkGeo/Web-Maps/README.md

 ### Step 4: Prepare spatial data required

-Download the required spatial data from [GitLab](https://gitlab.com/thinkgeo/public/thinkgeo-web-maps/-/raw/master/assets/capital.zip?inline=false) and put it into "Data" directory locating at the root project.
+Download the required spatial data from [GitLab](assets/capital.zip) and extract its contents into the "Data" directory located at the root project.

 ### Step 5: Add a Point Data Layer